What we do

 - The Reablement Support Worker may observe, encourage, prompt new or re-learn skills

-- Help with domestic tasks e.g food and drink preparation and maybe light tasks
+- Help with domestic tasks e.g. food and drink preparation and light tasks

 We will regularly review how you are doing and, if needed, we will adjust your programme (this is called a Review).
-The programme can last for up to six weeks, however, many people stop before then because they achieve their goals in a shorter timeframe.
+The daily support from Reablement Support Workers can last for up to six weeks, however, many people stop before then because they achieve their goals in a shorter timeframe.

 Assistant Practitioners/Rehabilitation Technicians - Help you to carry out exercise programmes and practice activities within your daily life.